aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ## Guided Practice: Implementing Interfaces (15 min)

-To implement an interface means you're committing to fulfill the interface contract for the class that implements it.
+To implement an interface means you're committing to fulfilling the interface contract for the class that implements it.

 The syntax is as follows: